The Forks Area Trails Club

 Maine Snowmobiling Info & Updates

 - Support Maine Snowmobiling: Join The Forks Area Trails Club - 1983 was the beginning of snowmobiling in The Forks, Maine but it sure wasn't the end.
 Support our local club, which grooms trails towards popular destinations such as Grand Falls, Coburn Mountain, Greenville, and more...
 Bonus?
-Sign up and get entered into a FREE two night's stay in a cozy cabin!
+Sign up and get entered into a FREE $100 gift certificate to Northern Outdoors / Kennebec River Pub & Brewery!

 - Snowmobile Trail Grooming with the Tucker Sno-Cats - Professional snowmobile trail grooming: a night in the life!
 Eight hours a night, close to 120 miles of trail, meet the man behind the machine that helps maintain The Forks Area Trail Network - our snowmobile trail system here in The Forks, Maine.

-- Snowmobile Trail Conditions Report: The Forks, Maine March 2021 - Snowmobile trail conditions for March 2021 from The Forks Area Trails Club, at the center of Maine's best snowmobiling.
+- Snowmobile Trail Conditions Report: The Forks, Maine March 2022 - Snowmobile trail conditions for March 2022 from The Forks Area Trails Club, at the center of Maine's best snowmobiling.
+Time to get in on the March Buy One Night, Get One Night FREE lodging deal!